Flutter's fonts and typography

 Modifying fonts

-Use the following API to programmatically alter a static font (but remember that this only works if the font was designed to support the feature):
+#Use the following API to programmatically alter a static font (but remember that this only works if the font was designed to support the feature):

-A FontFeature corresponds to an OpenType feature tag and can be thought of as a boolean flag to enable or disable a feature of a given font.
+and can be thought of as a boolean flag to enable or disable

 Other resources

-The following video shows you some of the capabilities of Flutter's typography and combines it with the Material and Cupertino look and feel (depending on the platform the app runs on), animation, and custom fragment shaders:
+#The following video shows you some of the capabilities of Flutter's typography and combines it with the Material and Cupertino look and feel (depending on the platform the app runs on), animation, and custom fragment shaders:

 To read one engineer's experience customizing variable fonts and animating them as they morph (and was the basis for the above video), check out Playful typography with Flutter, a free article on Medium.
 The associated example also uses a custom shader.